BrenoAqua/Senren/docs/pitch_accent_automatic_colors.md

 ```

 - Pitch downstep coloring is enabled by default.
 To completely disable pitch colors, set `-pitch-colors` to `false`
 - With the pitch style set to `default`. only the downstep is colored.
-To apply the pitch color to the entire word and its reading, set `--pitch-style` to `Alt`.
+To apply the pitch color to the entire word and its reading, set `--pitch-style` to `alt`.
 - By default, the target word in sentences uses the theme’s standard highlight color.
 To instead highlight it using the word’s pitch color, set `--sentence-pitch-highlight` to `true`.